What-Meets-Where: Unified Learning of Action and Contact Localization in Images: Method

 \textbf{H-O RoI Enhancer Module}.
 Since physical contact is inseparable from interaction areas, inspired by this, we propose the H-O RoI Enhancer module to enhance features of potential contact regions, guiding the PGCS network to focus on interaction-related areas.
 As shown in Figure \ref{fig:two_module}(a), the module takes feature map $\bm{F}_B$, human bounding boxes $\bm{H}_B = [\bm{h}_{b1}, \bm{h}_{b2}, \ldots, \bm{h}_{bn}]$ and object bounding boxes $\bm{O}_B = [\bm{o}_{b1}, \bm{o}_{b2}, \ldots, \bm{o}_{bn}]$ predicted by the IIM module.
 Each bounding box $\bm{h}_{b_i}$ or $\bm{o}_{b_i}$ is defined by $(x_1, y_1, x_2, y_2)$, representing the top-left and bottom-right coordinates.
 For each pair of the sets of $\bm{H}_B$ and $ \bm{O}_B$, we compute the minimum enclosing rectangle $\bm{E}_b=(x_{\text{min}}, y_{\text{min}}, x_{\text{max}}, y_{\text{max}})$ to determine the feature region for enhancement, via:

 where $n$ and $m$ represent the number of human and object bounding boxes, respectively.
 Functions $x_1(\cdot)$ and $y_1(\cdot)$ extract the x and y coordinates of the top-left corner, while $x_2(\cdot)$ and $y_2(\cdot)$ extract the bottom-right corner coordinates.
-Functions $\min(\cdot)$ and $\max(\cdot)$ denote minimum and maximum operations.
 The resulting $\bm{E}_b$ is the minimal enclosure rectangle that completely covers all the human and object bounding boxes.
-To ensure spatial correspondence between RoI regions $\bm{E}_b$ and backbone features $\bm{F}_B$, the scaled bounding box can be represented as:
+To ensure spatial correspondence between RoI regions $\bm{E}_b$ and backbone features $\bm{F}_B$, $\mathbf{E}_b$ is downscaled by a factor of 32.
 Subsequently, we amplify the feature values within this region by a factor of $\Delta$, thereby enhancing the PGCS's attention to the instance interaction areas, via:

 where $\text{RoI}(\bm{E}_B)$ denotes the set of all pixel coordinates inside the scaled bounding box $ \bm{E}_B $. $\Delta$ is a learnable parameter, which is initialized to 1.0.

 Subsequently, the $\bm{F}_B'$ are fed into a multi-stage decoder consisting of convolutional layers, BN, ReLU activation functions, and $2\times$ upsampling layers.
 As a result, the decoded features $\bm{F}_B^D \in \mathbb{R}^{\frac{H}{2} \times \frac{W}{2} \times 64}$ are obtained.